 Add nuts and raisins last with flour.
 Mix in baking soda dissolved.
 Bake in greased loaf pan for 1 hour at 325°F.

-And not only will this easy cake make your dinner party special, but they it's also the perfect treat for when you want to enjoy a quiet cup of coffee with a close friend.
+This delicious cake will not only make your dinner party special, but it's also the perfect treat for when you want to enjoy a quiet cup of coffee with a friend.
 Even after a big meal, you'll always find room for a generous slice.
+We're talking comfort food folks, pure and simple!
+Why not choose an old fashioned applesauce cake recipe and make one tonight?